termux/termux-create-package/README.md

 ### Examples

-After creating a manifest for the project, run `termux-create-package` command to create deb file.
+After creating a manifest for the project, run `termux-create-package </path/to/manifest>` command to create the deb file.
+Example manifests are provided for both `YAML` and `JSON` in the [`examples`](examples) directory.

 - Create a deb package file with defaults: `termux-create-package manifest.yml`

-- Create a deb package file with specific installation prefix, files directory, deb directory and deb name: `termux-create-package manifest.json --prefix '/usr' --files-dir '/path/to/files_directory' --deb-dir '/path/to/deb_directory' --deb-name 'some-name.deb'`
+- Create a deb package file with specific installation prefix, files directory, deb directory and deb name: `termux-create-package --prefix '/usr' --files-dir '/path/to/files_directory' --deb-dir '/path/to/deb_directory' --deb-name 'some-name.deb' manifest.json `

-- Create example deb with repo source: `cd examples/hello-world; ../../src/termux-create-package -vv manifest-ubuntu.yml`
+- Create example manifest deb from `termux-create-package` repo source: `cd examples/hello-world; ../../src/termux-create-package -vv manifest-ubuntu.yml`

-- The deb file can be installed by running `dpkg -i package.deb`.
+The deb file can be installed by running `dpkg -i package.deb`.
 The `dpkg` install command will not install dependencies, you can install them by running `apt-get -f install` afterwards.

 The deb file can also be added to a custom apt repository created with [`termux-apt-repo`](https://github.com/termux/termux-apt-repo) or any other available tool.
 ##